 Fair Price is a pragmatic, replicable and scalable tool intended for suppliers of both Fair Wear members and non-members.
 The tool captures all elements of labour costs.
 As such, it empowers factories and brands with the information they need to determine fair (fact-based & bottom-up) prices that are calculated with the actual prevailing labour costs in a factory.

 Fair Wear wants to realise a world where the garment industry supports workers in realising their rights to safe, dignified, properly paid employment, the ‘new normal’.
 Due diligence on wages is at the core of reaching this goal.
-As the first step towards the due diligence on wages, actual knowledge of the labour costs of garments is critical.
-Fair Wear therefore expects its members to demonstrate how their prices relate to wages.
+As the first step towards due diligence on wages, actual knowledge of the labour costs of garments is critical.
+Fair Wear, therefore, expects its members to demonstrate how their prices relate to wages.
 This insight is necessary to quantify the required increase in the unit price of a garment that is required for the brand to assert that it has contributed its share to enable the factory to pay at least the legal minimum wage as a first step towards a living wage.

-Low prices are a primary cause for labour violations and unsustainable low wages.
+Low prices are a primary cause of labour violations and unsustainable low wages.
 Fair Price is a tool to address this, by strengthening suppliers’ bargaining power, and consequently their financial sustainability and their ability to (discuss with workers and trade unions the need and way to) raise wages.
 A lack of (financial) resources or trust between brands and factories negatively affects social dialogue.
 As such, Fair Price can contribute to strengthening the enabling environment needed for social dialogue, which in turn is needed to realise sustainable wage increases for the workers.